sumaiyaamin/discount-pro/README.md

 bash
 npm start

-This will start the development server, and you can view the application in your browser at `http://localhost:3000`.
+This will start the development server, and you can view the application in your browser .

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.